MeilinM/Pair-Assignment-1/README.md

 Me and Thierry First Pair Assignment

--Include R Source Code
+# We included R Source Code using R Studio version 3.1.1

--Access two 4 Data Sets
+# We accessed two core R Data Sets

 # We chose Mtcars and Women

--Basic Transformations
 # We did check basic descriptive statistics

--Illustrate the datas' distribution
-# Mtcars plot
-# Women plot

--Dynamically link files
-# Sourcing and synchronizing
+# To illustrate the datas' distribution, here are the plots for Mtcars and Women

+# We then dynamically linked our files